djangify/our-spot/README.md

 The members ability to delete and close their account has not been included in phase one.
 However, a message is shown to inform them that they can contact Admin if they want their details removed.

-The ability to like the photos of other users and add a comment.
+The ability to like the photos of other members and add a comment.
 <img src="readme/images/rm-comment.png" width="70%"><br><br>

-The ability to edit and delete comments.
+The ability for users to edit and delete comments.

 <img src="readme/images/rm-edit-comment.png" width="70%"><br><br>
 <img src="readme/images/rm-delete-comment.png" width="70%"><br><br>